CMASCenter/pcluster-cmaq/docs/user_guide_cyclecloud/input-data-install_cyclecloud.md

 ## Use the S3 script to copy the CONUS input data from the CMAS s3 bucket
 Modify the script if you want to change where the data is saved to.
-Script currently uses /shared/data Modify it if you want to copy the data to the /fsx/data volume on the cluster
+Script currently uses /shared/data

 `/shared/pcluster-cmaq/s3_scripts/s3_copy_nosign_conus_cmas.csh`

-## Use Alternative S3 script to copy the CONUS input data from the EPA s3 bucket to /shared/data volume on the cluster (does not need aws credentials)
+## Use Alternative S3 script to copy the CONUS input data from the EPA s3 bucket to /shared/data volume on the cluster

 `/shared/pcluster-cmaq/s3_scripts/s3_copy_nosign_conus_epa.csh`